niko-dunixi/the-spins/README.md

 ## What is it?
 I've been teaching myself how linear algebra works.
 Just as a proof of concept, I wanted to move a point about an axis on the screen.
-Frustraighted with all the incantations I had to cast to get a simple proof of concept to work in OpenGL, I decided to utilize... the mouse!
+Frustrated with all the incantations I had to cast to get a simple proof of concept to work in OpenGL, I decided to utilize... the mouse!

 The mouse can be considered a vector in space because any point X and Y can be interpreted